J-1 Academic Training

 - You must first obtain approval in writing from our office.
 The approval will come in the form of a letter issued by this office as well as an updated DS-2019.
 We must evaluate the proposed employment in terms of your program of study and your individual circumstances, and then decide whether it would be appropriate or not.

 - If your DS-2019 was not issued by Temple University, you may not apply for academic training through International Student and Scholar Services.
 Contact the organization that issued you your DS-2019.

 - Employment may be authorized for the length of time necessary to complete the goals and objectives of the training, provided that the amount of time is approved by [both] the academic dean or advisor and our office

-- AT may not exceed "the period of full course of study" or 18 months, whichever is shorter.
-If you receive a Ph.D., however, your "post-doctoral training" may last as long as 36 months.
+- Academic Training may not exceed "the period of full course of study" or 18 months, whichever is shorter.
+However, if you receive a Ph.D., your "post-doctoral training" may last as long as 36 months.
 Additional Academic Training, beyond the 18- or 36- month limit is allowed only if it is required for the degree.

-- Part-time employment for AT counts against the 18 or 36-month limit the same as full-time employment
+- Part-time employment for Academic Training counts against the 18- or 36-month limit the same as full-time employment.

-- Earning more than one degree does not increase your eligibility for AT.
-Additionally, the US Department of State has issued a policy stating that if a student completes a program of study and then engages in AT, that student may not go on to pursue another degree in J-1 Exchange Visitor status.
+- Earning more than one degree does not increase your eligibility for Academic Training.
+Additionally, the US Department of State has issued a policy stating that if a student completes a program of study and then engages in Academic Training, that student may not go on to pursue another degree in J-1 Exchange Visitor status.
 A student may, however, complete an undergraduate degree, go on to pursue a graduate degree and then do academic training.

 1. Student completes undergraduate degree and engages in eighteen months of academic training.
 This student may not go on to graduate studies without changing his/her visa status.
 S/he must apply for a change of non-immigrant visa classification.
 Student may not change his/her visa status if s/he is subject to the two-year home residency requirement.